Installing ONLYOFFICE Workspace Community using the provided script

 Introduction

-ONLYOFFICE Workspace Community is a free version of collaborative system developed to manage documents, projects, customer relationship and email correspondence, all in one place.
+ONLYOFFICE Workspace Community is a free version of the collaborative system developed to manage documents, projects, customer relationships, and email correspondence, all in one place.

 ONLYOFFICE Workspace Community is shipped as an automatic installation script for Linux operating systems with Docker installed.
-The script will set up Docker containers with all the components necessary for ONLYOFFICE Workspace Community correct work and is easy to run, manage and update.
+The script sets up Docker containers with all the components required for ONLYOFFICE Workspace Community correct work and is easy to run, manage and update.

-This guide will show you how to install ONLYOFFICE Workspace Community to your machine using the provided Docker script.
+This guide explains how to install ONLYOFFICE Workspace Community on your server.
 Alternatively, you can run this script and select an option to install ONLYOFFICE Workspace Community from RPM/DEB packages.

 System requirements